anahv/Nugget-for-iOS/README.md

 The app includes all the usual CRUD capabilities, using Apple CoreData.
 It also has a searchbar so you can search for your nugget.

 With Nugget, never forget a nugget of wisdom again!
-Full demo in [Youtube](https://www.youtube.com/watch?v=0S3Ffua4y7A)
+You can watch a full demo in [Youtube](https://www.youtube.com/watch?v=0S3Ffua4y7A).

 <img src="/Nugget/Images/screenshot5.png" width="200" alt="Nugget logo">